r9sun-ucsd/cse15l-lab-reports/Lab1.md

 Following this, your account and workplace should be all setup to run some code!
 Some basic commands to try are some of the aforementioned listed ones. cd ~, standing for change directory, with ~ representing the file path to change to (leave as ~ if you want to just return to the home directory).
-ls, which shows the list of files in the current directory.
+ls ~, which shows the list of files in the ~ directory.
 cp ~ ~, which copies files over from the first ~ path to the second ~ path.
 (Make sure to separate the ~s to show 2 different paths!)